matt793/ARPer/README.md

 First run the install.sh script of software dependences, and then change connection point/driver name to make script run.

-You also might need to turn all .py and .sh files into a exicutable by typing `chmod 755 <file name>`.

 You will then need to input your WiFi card into the prompt.

 Find connection point by typing: